fp12/achallonge/docs/index.rst

 It's covered under the *MIT* license.

-Feel free to improve this package and send a pull request to github_.
+Feel free to improve this package and send a pull request to GitHub_.